 The International Auditing and Assurance Standards Board (IAASB) serves as the global authority designing and disseminating auditing criteria for financial statements.
 Across jurisdictions, accountants perform attestations based fundamentally on IAASB’s International Auditing Standards to rigorously inspect corporate financial results.

 Given its international mandate and reputation, the IAASB appears naturally positioned to publish assurance guidelines around emerging sustainability reports integral to investor interests.
-As enterprises follow guidance from GRI, SASB, CDSB, IFRS and other respected ESG reporting organizations, the demand surges among stakeholders for equally stringent verification of disclosed climate change, human capital and ethical conduct content contained in annual reports or ESG-specific documentation referred to within financial filings and regulatory declarations.
+As enterprises follow guidance from GRI, SASB, CDSB, IFRS and other respected ESG reporting organisations, the demand surges among stakeholders for equally stringent verification of disclosed climate change, human capital and ethical conduct content contained in annual reports or ESG-specific documentation referred to within financial filings and regulatory declarations.

-Backed by its legitimacy overseeing financial audits, audit firms expect IAASB to formalize sustainability assurance testing procedures for practitioners worldwide as corporate non-financial reporting matures into routine practice with investor reliance implications requiring enforceable controls.
+Backed by its legitimacy overseeing financial audits, audit firms expect IAASB to formalise sustainability assurance testing procedures for practitioners worldwide as corporate non-financial reporting matures into routine practice with investor reliance implications requiring enforceable controls.
 The aim is to enable IAASB sustainability assurance and financial auditing practices to complement each other in upholding enterprise transparency.

 Elevating Diligence: Shifting from Limited to Reasonable Assurance for Sustainability